 GGU strongly encourages all students to apply for financial aid as part of a financial plan to finance educational costs.
 The Financial Aid Office provides guidance throughout the financial aid application process.

-Please note: GGU is not authorized to offer online education to students who reside in these states: Alabama, Arkansas, D.C, Delaware, Georgia, Maryland, Minnesota, New Hampshire, New Mexico, Rhode Island, or Wisconsin.
+Please note: GGU is not authorized to offer online education to students who reside in these states: Alabama, Arkansas, D.C, Delaware, Georgia, Maryland, Minnesota, New Mexico, Rhode Island, or Wisconsin.

 Eligibility Requirements for US Government Federal Aid Programs